What we know about the countries on Trump’s travel ban list, and how many people will be impacted

 Travel to the US has been fully restricted for citizens from Chad, Sudan, Libya, Eritrea, the Republic of Congo, Somalia and Equatorial Guinea.
 Meanwhile, a partial restriction has been imposed on nationals from Burundi, Togo and Sierra Leone.

-The US does not issue a high number of visas to most of those countries – only a few hundred or a few thousand people per year were granted immigrant and nonimmigrant visas in 2023, according to State Department data.
+The US does not issue a high number of visas to most of those countries – according to State Department data, only a few hundred or a few thousand people from each were granted immigrant and nonimmigrant visas in 2023.

 The White House said Somalia had been identified as a “terrorist safe haven,” led by a government that lacks “command and control of its territory.”
 This year, the US carried out airstrikes in Somalia against ISIS and affiliated targets, in a joint counterterrorism effort with the nation.